jasylwong/CV/README.md

 - Selected to be the mentor for incoming employees/students at both Makers and Mercer

 #### Self-reliant individual and significantly contributory team member ####
-- As the Treasurer of the [University Big Band Society](http://thebigband.co.uk/), single handedly raised enough funding for them to attend the [NCBF festival](https://www.ncbf.info/) in Glasgow, where we received a Platinum award.
+- As the Treasurer of the [University Big Band Society](http://thebigband.co.uk/), single handedly raised enough funding for them to attend the [National Concert Band Festival](https://www.ncbf.info/) in Glasgow, where we received a Platinum award.
 - As the swimming captain, led the school swimming team to a number of victories at local galas

 #### Fast learner, effective time keeping skills, and experienced project management ####